shichao-an/notes/docs/lkd/ch3.md

 3. Various members of the process descriptor are cleared or set to initial values, <u>to differentiate the child from its parent.</u>
     * Members of the process descriptor not inherited are primarily statistically information.
     * The bulk of the values in `task_struct` remain unchanged.
-4. The child’s state is set to `TASK_UNINTERRUPTIBLE` to ensure that it does not yet run.
+4. The child's state is set to `TASK_UNINTERRUPTIBLE` to ensure that it does not yet run.
 5. It calls `copy_flags()` to update the flags member of the `task_struct` (per process flags: [include/linux/sched.h#L1693](https://github.com/shichao-an/linux-2.6.34.7/blob/master/include/linux/sched.h#L1693)).
     * The `PF_SUPERPRIV` flag, which denotes whether a task used superuser privileges, is cleared
     * The `PF_FORKNOEXEC` flag, which denotes a process that has not called `exec()`, is set.